Zoom etiquette: virtual training delivery

 - Others may be trying to have their meal break at the same time, shutting off their video stream and thus limiting reaction times and visibility of their facial expressions

 Some meeting participants may also ‘multi-task’ (texting or emailing during a meeting), which means holding attention in a digital meeting can be more challenging, for some, than holding attention in a face-to-face meeting.

 Other business leaders are chastising themselves for not implementing cost-saving video meetings (and online training options) earlier in their business plans — long before the pandemic left us all with little choice but to adapt to ‘virtual’ meeting methods.

 Have higher education providers adapted fully to online education formats, as of 2021?

-University teams were hit hard by the pandemic; some fared better than others in adapting to video-based lectures and online learning options.
+University teams were hit hard by the pandemic.
+Some fared better than others in adapting to video-based lectures and online learning options in a timely matter.

 - When borders closed in relation to the spread of Covid, millions of overseas students failed to return to campuses – the large majority were left stranded overseas over the holidays, or in States geographically removed from their University campuses

 - Campuses that did remain open (or reopened) also faced enormous risks of rapid viral spread to students and professors alike, including: